 If you are a MASc or PhD student, it is likely that you’ve been corresponding with your supervisor(s) via e-mail prior to your arrival on campus.
 If you haven’t met your supervisor(s) in person, now is a good time to do so.
 There is a faculty and staff directory board outside the CEE Main Office (E2-2336).

-When you’ve completed your Health and Safety training above, fill out the Graduate Student office space allocation form (in your Welcome Package) with the assistance of your supervisor.
-You can then submit the completed form along with your Health and Safety training documentation to the Department Secretary, Eleanor Clarke, who will assist with key allocation for your office.
+When you’ve completed your Health and Safety training above, fill out the Graduate Student Space Request Form (included in your Welcome Package) with the assistance of your supervisor.
+You can then submit the completed form along with your Health and Safety training documentation to the Department Assistant in E2-2336 who will assist with key allocation for your office.

 (How to) Log on to a UWaterloo computer

 If you are a registered student and have paid your fees, you should be able to log on to any of the campus computers using your Quest user ID and password.
-If you are unable to log in, please visit the Engineering Computing Help Desk, located in E2-1308A.
-Their hours of operation are Monday to Friday from 10:00AM-4:00PM.
+If you are unable to log in, please contact the Engineering Computing Help Desk.

 Register for your courses

-At the beginning of the academic semester, you will receive e-mail correspondence from the Administrative Coordinator, Graduate Studies indicating that you’ve been added to the Departmental mailing list.
-If you have received no such confirmation, please notify the Graduate Studies Coordinator right away.
+At the beginning of the academic semester, you will receive e-mail correspondence from the Administrative Coordinator, Graduate Studies indicating that you’ve been added to the departmental graduate mailing list.
+If you have not been added to the graduate mailing list by the start of term, please contact the Administrative Coordinator.

 Your UW e-mail address

-If you are a MASc or PhD student and you are interested in applying for a Teaching Assistantship (TA) or Course Assistantship (CA), you must first attend the ExpecTAtions training workshop, which takes place twice annually: in the spring and fall terms, respectively.
+If you are a MASc or PhD student and you are interested in applying for a Teaching Assistantship (TA) or Course Assistantship (CA), you must first attend the ExpecTAtions training workshop, which takes place twice annually.
 The Administrative Coordinator, Graduate Studies will send out information via e-mail about signing up for these workshops as information becomes available, so be sure to check your e-mail regularly.
-As stated in your offer of admission, TA and CA positions are not available to students until they are in at least term two of their studies.
+TA and CA positions are not available to students until they are in at least term two of their studies.